joyolkreg/fastapi-react/{{cookiecutter.project_slug}}/README.md

 ## Development

-The only dependencies for this project should be docker and docker-compose.
+The only dependencies for this project should be docker and docker compose.

 ### Quick Start